bft-smart/fabric-orderingservice/README.md

 ## Pre-requisites

 This ordering service was developed and tested under Ubuntu 16.04.2 LTS and HLF v1.1.
+The docker images provided in Docker Hub are compatible with Docker 1.13.1 and above.

 Because this ordering service needs to be integrated into the HLF codebase, it requires the HLF fork repository available [here](https://github.com/jcs47/fabric) instead of the official repository.
 This means that all dependencies associated with the offical HLF codebase are still required for this fork.
 The pre-requisites associated to the HLF codebase can be found [here](http://hyperledger-fabric.readthedocs.io/en/release/prereqs.html).